 Red Sky at Morning by Richard Bradford

 After I outgrew The Last of the Really Great Whangdoodles, this was the book I read and re-read every time I needed cheering up.
-It’s a funny novel, although the ending is not happy.
+It’s a funny novel, although the ending is not happy, and .
 I do not know if the humor translates well to people who did not grow up in New Mexico, as that is where most of the novel takes place, and much of the humor is in the “local color” category, it seems to me.
 Still.
 It is one of those books that can make me laugh out loud just thinking about certain scenes.

 The Plague by Albert Camus